Deathspell Omega was formed by two members of Hirilorn, following the demise of

 is being used, despite Shaxul being credited as the drummer.

-the throat.
-Immediately, one can get a sense of the trademark melodies of Deathspell Omega, always creating a great deal of
+for the throat.
+Immediately, one can get a sense of the trademark melodies of Deathspell Omega, always creating a great deal

 a raspy and high-pitched style.
 Musically, the early work of this band is often compared to old Darkthrone.
 They are usually